Brosa1/tcore-docs/docs/introduction.md

 ### Buckets

-Buckets are where data from your Devices is stored.
+Buckets are where the data from your Devices are stored.
 You may create as many buckets as you wish.
 [Learn more about Buckets](/bucket).

 :::tip
 When a Device is created, TagoCore automatically creates a bucket for it with the same name.